Sterling Life Insurance Company

-Windsor holds its employees and Business Associates to strict adherence to all State and Federal regulatory requirements for the protection of your personally identifiable and protected health information.
-Windsor is required by law to provide you this Privacy Statement which outlines how Windsor handles your information that is collected.
+Sterling holds its employees and Business Associates to strict adherence to all State and Federal regulatory requirements for the protection of your personally identifiable and protected health information.
+Sterling is required by law to provide you this Privacy Statement which outlines how Sterling handles your information that is collected.

-All Windsor employees, contractors and suppliers are required sign confidentiality agreements and certain vendors and/or suppliers must sign a Business Associate Agreement for adherence to State and Federal law and regulatory mandates.
+All Sterling employees, contractors and suppliers are required to sign confidentiality agreements and certain vendors and/or suppliers must sign a Business Associate Agreement to comply with State and Federal law.

-In addition, Windsor employs various privacy and information security technologies to detect, prevent and to monitor for unauthorized access to or disclosure of your protected health information.
+In addition, Sterling employs various privacy and information security technologies to detect, prevent and monitor for unauthorized access to or disclosure of your protected health information.
 This Privacy Statement explains your rights as they relate to your information and our legal duties and privacy practices.

-If you have any questions about this notice, please contact Windsor Health Group Privacy & Security Officer.
+If you have any questions about this Notice, please contact Sterling’s Chief Privacy Officer.